hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 int count = this.employeeDAO.delete(154);
 ```

-The count value informs us how many rows were actually deleted.
+The count value indicates how many rows were successfully deleted.

-If the table has a composite primary key, then the method includes multiple parameters, one per primary key column.
+If the table has a composite primary key, the method includes multiple parameters, one for each primary key column.

 #### Optimistic Locking

-If any Optimistic Locking straqtey was enabled in the table the delete method will detect row changes or row deletion automatically.
+If any Optimistic Locking strategy is enabled for the table, the delete method will automatically detect row changes or deletions.
 For example:

 ```java
 InvoiceVO inv = InvoiceDAO.select(58640);